liammcluckie/Low-Tide-Surf-Club/README.md

 ### Logo

-- The logo for site was created using the same Sans Serif style font through an online application called [Hatchful](https://hatchful.shopify.com/).
-It follows the same greyscale color that the rest of the site is styled in and was designed in a clean, and simple way that aesthetically works well but also follows visual hierarchy.
+- The logo for site was created using the a similar style font through an online application called [Hatchful](https://hatchful.shopify.com/).
+It follows the same monochrome tones that the rest of the site is styled in and was designed in a clean, and simple way that aesthetically works well but also follows visual hierarchy.

 ## Features